niccokunzmann/somarosa.co.uk/content/_index.md

 Join the Sanctuary to Rewire Your Nervous System, Renew Your Zest for Life, and fully Revitalise Your Life.
 Focused on Embodiment, Nervous System, Discovering your Authentic Embodied Pleasure.
-Tailored to where you're at in your journey, to meet you needs.
+A 12 week deep dive individualised program, tailored to where you're at in your journey, to meet you needs.
-A 3 month deep dive individualised program

 See more [here](https://somarosa.co.uk/offerings/revitalise-your-life-sanctuary/ "")
 {{< /image-section >}}

+{{< image-section left=false image="/img/homepage2.jpg" alt="" >}}

+## Why I Believe You, Too, Can Rediscover your Aliveness

+I am devoted to this work because I lived the disconnection.

+I lived the numbness, the shutdown, the loneliness, the emptiness, the overwhelm, the disassociation, the “I am not enough” whilst also “I’m too much”, the “What am i truly feeling?
+What am i needing?”

+And I know — without a shred of doubt — that:
+Every woman can awaken her aliveness.
+Every woman can rediscover her authentic pleasure.
+Every woman can reconnect to her body.
+Every woman can rise in her feminine power.

+{{< /image-section >}}

+But the path comes not from forcing or performing.

+It begins with softening, surrendering to what our body is trying to tell us.
+Feeling, listening, to what is truly there
+Allowing space for your Nervous System to breathe, to feel.
+It begins with returning to Home to your body, and from Embodied Home can safety, pleasure, aliveness can be rediscovered and reclaimed

-{{< image-section left=false image="/img/homepage-1.jpg" alt="" >}}
+{{< image-section left=true image="/img/homepage-1.jpg" alt="" >}}

-## Sensuality
+## Your Authentic Sexuality

 Embodied enquiry of how YOUR sacred flow of life, your Eros, flows through you...
 We journey within to discover what this looks and feels like for you.
 Discover your authentic sensual self in group circle, the list of upcoming workshops [here](https://dandelion.events/o/somarosa "")